turing228/YourLib/README.md

 Create Firebase Realtime Database with rules from file [database_rules.txt](/database_rules.txt)

-When installation is complete, run with version of your choice :
+When the installation is complete, run with a version of your choice :

     react-native run-ios
     # or